Benefits of using FeetFirst Hay

-Where a low sugar and starch diet is advisable, feetfirst hay is the ideal forage as it more cost effective than haylage, easier to store and has a higher pH.
-It is can be fed dry, eliminating the need for soaking and draining heavy hay nets.
+Where a low sugar and starch diet is advisable, feetfirst hay is the ideal forage as hay has been shown to produce a lower insulin response than haylage (McGowan 2018).
+It is also more cost effective than small bag haylage, easier to store and has a higher pH.
+It can be fed dry, eliminating the need for soaking and draining heavy haynets.

 High Fibre Diet: